 Heinrich Ey, a fund manager at Allianz Global Investors in Frankfurt, which manages about 300 billion euros including Telefonica and Deutsche Telekom shares, said the Spanish company had to “rush and react” after S&P’s cut and Slim’s KPN bid.
 “The big question down the road is on consolidation,” he said.

 O2 Germany and E-Plus compete with the two larger operators Vodafone Group Plc (VOD) and Deutsche Telekom in Europe’s largest wireless market.
 O2’s market share of service revenue at about 15 percent was little changed in the last three years.

 “What’s the story?
 There’s no growth story in European mobile,” Espirito Santo’s Hogley said.
 “Germany on its own becomes a bit peripheral.”

 While Germany has been less affected by the region’s debt crisis, growth of its wireless market is also slower because more consumers already own a mobile phone.

 German mobile-phone subscriptions rose 4.8 percent in 2011, compared with growth of 5.6 percent in all of Europe, according to data compiled by Bloomberg Industries.
 Wireless penetration reached 139 percent in 2011 compared with 130.3 percent for the region.

-Telefonica’s German business, its second-largest European market with 25 million subscribers, may be valued at as much as 9 billion euros, according to Citigroup Inc. (C)
+Telefonica’s German business, its second-largest European market with 25 million subscribers, may be valued at as much as 9 billion euros, according to Citigroup Inc. (C:US)